AFARS – PART 5107

 5107.470 Statutory requirements.

 (b) The head of the contracting activity shall make the determination as described in DFARS 207.470(b).
 See Appendix GG for further delegation.

 Subpart 5107.5 – Inherently Governmental Functions

-(iii) The fillable version of the RSCA form with worksheets is available on the Assistant Secretary of the Army (Manpower and Reserve Affairs) website: http://www.asamra.army.mil/insourcing.
+(iii) RSCA policy for requiring activities is available at AR 70-13, sections 2-2 and 2-9, and at the Office of the Assistant Secretary of the Army (Manpower and Reserve Affairs) website: http://www.asamra.army.mil/scra/.